zuozhenggh/learning-library/analytics-library/redbull/prepare-schema/prepare-schema.md

    Save the files on your local machine. **Make sure that the files are saved with extension `.csv`**

-2. Next, come back to your `REDBULL` ADW console, go to **Tools** tab and click **Open Database Actions**.
+2. In case you still have the Database Tools open, log out the ADMIN user first.

-   > You should still have a browser tab open with the main page of the Autonomous Data Warehouse service.
-If not, navigate to this page first.
-Then, open Database Actions.
+3. Next, come back to your `REDBULL` ADW console, go to **Tools** tab and click **Open Database Actions**.

    ![Open Database Actions](images/open-database-actions.png)

-   This time **use the F1 user** (not the ADMIN user).
-Note that this new "F1" user was created in the previous step.
+   It's **important** that you **use the F1 user** (not the ADMIN user) to log in.
+Note that you created this "F1" user earlier (when you ran the create_user.sql script).

    - Username: F1
    - Password: Oracle_12345

-3. Click to the **Data Load** option, under the **Data Tools** section.
+4. Click to the **Data Load** option, under the **Data Tools** section.

    ![Open Data Load](images/open-data-load.png)

-4. Choose **Load Data** to answer the first question and **Local Files** to answer the second one.
+5. Choose **Load Data** to answer the first question and **Local Files** to answer the second one.
 Click **Next**.

     ![Start Data Load](images/start-data-load.png)

-5. Select the files that you downloaded earlier.
+6. Select the files that you downloaded earlier.

     ![Select Files](images/select-files.png)

-6. Edit the configuration of each of the data sets by changing the load option into "Insert into table".
+7. Edit the configuration of each of the data sets by changing the load option into "Insert into table".
 We are doing this because we already created the empty tables earlier, and we want to add the data into those existing tables.

   We are showing the instructions for SAFETY_CAR. **Please make sure that you do this for all data sets.**